taogya/RaspberryServer/README.md

 # RaspberryServer
-Web Server with Django for Raspberry Pi in stand-alone system
+Web Server with Django for Raspberry Pi in stand-alone system.
+You can be easy to develop environment by using this installer.

 # Installation
 ```sh